 Summing Up!

 Getting older requires changes in all realms of life.
 This can be from the physical to the mental to the social, emotional, sexual, and more—some of these changes you may consider positive or negative.
-The challenge is to optimize the good parts of getting older while remaining proactive ways to maintain your health and minimize the negative regard.
+The challenge is to optimize the good parts of getting older while remaining proactive in maintaining your health and minimizing the negative regard.